forksofpower/react-suspense-demo/README.md

 > Error Boundaries catch errors, Suspense Boundaries catch promises

-# ADD A BASIC ERROR BOUNDARY EXAMPLE WITH SUSPENSE TO SHOW THEY ARE COMPLIMENTARY

 **`<Suspense>` & `React.lazy`** can be used in tandem to lazy load typescript modules.

 ```tsx